Financial Forecasting and Budgeting

 What is the difference between a budget and a rolling forecast?

-A budget is a fixed annual plan approved before the year begins.
+A budget is a fixed annual plan approved before the year begins, used as the baseline for performance assessment.
 A rolling forecast is a continuously updated projection extending 12 to 18 months forward from the current date, updated as new information becomes available.
 Most well-managed Australian businesses use both.

 How far forward should a financial forecast extend?

 For operational planning, 12 to 18 months of monthly granularity is standard.
-For strategic planning and capital raising purposes, three to five years of projections is typically expected — monthly for the first 24 months, annual thereafter.
+For strategic planning and capital raising, three to five years is typically expected, monthly for the first 24 months, annual thereafter.

 Call: +61 449 502 425 | Email: contact@wiseworth.com.au